Prime Q275 160mm Square Alloy Steel Billet

 Poor trade figures from China punctured commodity optimism yesterday although they came with warnings that perhaps the numbers were distorted by Chinese New Year celebrations and we will have to wait for the March figures to gain a true picture of the state of China’s landing.
 Exports for February were -25.4% and imports -13.8% year-on-year.

-Q: What are the dimensions of a typical steel billet?
+- Q: What are the different methods of steel billet surface polishing?

 Send your message to us